tecknovice/rails-react-genai/README.md

-# 🚀 Rails React Blog Platform
+# 🚀 Rails React CMS Platform with genAI

 A modern full-stack CMS using genAI built with Ruby on Rails API backend and React TypeScript frontend.